-If you’re looking for an easy way to speed up Web browsing and improve your browser’s performance, you should flush DNS cache in Windows 10 on a regular basis.
+If you’re looking for an easy way to speed up Web browsing and improve your browser’s performance, you should flush DNS cache in Windows 10 or Windows 11 on a regular basis.
 This simple maintenance task could help to improve browsing speed quite a bit.
 In this article, we’ll show you how to do it and get rid of useless DNS cache clutter.

 What Is the DNS Cache?

-Windows 10 is a pretty efficient operating system all-around.
+Windows 10 or Windows 11 is a pretty efficient operating system all-around.
 To improve your Web browsing experience, it stores essential domain name information in a file called DNS cache.
 This file makes sure your browser finds the website you’re looking for quicker and opens it faster.
 However, there’s a problem: the DNS cache file gets cluttered with time and, instead of making browsing faster, can slow you down.

 Things can get especially bad if the DNS cache file becomes corrupted as it will prevent Windows from accessing the correct information quickly.
 Instead, your operating system will waste time by waiting and then making a new request to a DNS server, which will affect your browsing experience.